aijaz/octopress/source/_posts/2012/01/2012-01-07-tag-clouds-with-octopress.markdown

 <!-- more -->

-Before I go any further I want to stress something: **While this is an elegant solution, it's not the optimal solution, and not a permanent solution.**  There is [at least one](https://github.com/imathis/octopress/pull/282) project in the works to add tags to Octopress.
+Before I go any further I want to stress something: **While this is a robust solution, it's not the optimal solution, and not a permanent solution.**  I don't know whether it's particularly elegant, either.
+It's not ugly, but it isn't beautiful.
+There is [at least one](https://github.com/imathis/octopress/pull/282) project in the works to add tags to Octopress.
 When that's pulled into the main Octopress repository, it will probably be the way tag clouds ought to be done.
 Despite that